brmcdoug/byo-dcloud/README.md

 curl -sL https://containerlab.dev/setup | sudo -E bash -s "all"
 ```

-The installation script will check for dependencies and install packages such as Docker and containerd in addition to containerlab.
+The installation script will check for dependencies and install packages such as Docker Compose and containerd in addition to containerlab.

-Once the script completes run
+Once the script completes run this command to validate the installation:
 ```
 sudo clab version
 ```